Like many other successful musical artists, singer/pianist Carol Welsman was surrounded by music from an early age.

 “It was,” she says, “one of the most memorable times of my life, musically and otherwise.”
 Returning to Toronto, Carol began the recording phase of her career in 1994, and released her first album, Lucky To Be Me a year later.
 It received a Juno [Canadian Grammy] Award nomination for “Best Jazz Vocal Album”.
 Since then, six of her ten albums to date have received Juno nominations.

 After some musician friends urged her to help further her professional visibility by leaving Toronto for the “big fish pond” of Los Angeles, she took their advice.
 Starting to record in L.A, she bought a second home there and traveled back and forth until 2003.
 Until, as she describes it, she “fell in love with the L.A. lifestyle” and decided to embrace it full time.

-In 2005, Carol took a major step in that direction when she married attorney Pat Harris and moved into their beautiful home in the glorious Hollywood Hills.
-Her latest album, ALONE TOGETHER, has been released and is now available for download.
+In 2005, Carol took a major step in that direction when she married celebrated criminal defense attorney and current candidate for U.S. Senate from California, Pat Harris, and moved into their beautiful home in the glorious Hollywood Hills.
+Her latest album, FOR YOU, has been released and is now available for download.